-One week ago African dwellers experienced the annular solar eclipse, which occured throughout Central Africa, Madagascar and Reunion.
-A spectacular “ring of fire” solar eclipse was darkened skies over Africa since early morning to early afternoon.
-The annular solar eclipse occurs when the Moon’s apparent diameter is smaller than the Sun’s, blocking most of the Sun’s light and causing the Sun to look like an ring.
-An african annular eclipse appeared as a partial eclipse over a nearly whole Africa, Yemen and Indian Ocean.
-Maximum phase of annularity occured above Tanzania (Phase 0,987, Obscuration 94,8%, Duration 3m05s) (Pic.1)
+One week ago African dwellers experienced the annular solar eclipse, which occurred throughout Central Africa, Madagascar and Reunion.
+A spectacular “ring of fire” solar eclipse was darkened skies over Africa from early morning to early afternoon.
+The annular solar eclipse occurs when the Moon’s apparent diameter is smaller than the Sun’s, blocking most of the Sun’s light and causing the Sun to look like a ring.
+An African annular eclipse appeared as a partial eclipse over a nearly whole Africa, Yemen, and the Indian Ocean.
+Maximum phase of annularity occurred above Tanzania (Phase 0,987, Obscuration 94,8%, Duration 3m05s) (Pic.1)

-I decided to carry out this observation without journey to Africa (unfortunately) by use the live-stream view and web-cameras located in the vicinity of maximum phenomena.
-Unfortunately the Central Africa isn’t a good region to find a proper and good working web cameras.
+I decided to carry out this observation without a journey to Africa (unfortunately) by using the live-stream view and web-cameras located in the vicinity of maximum phenomena.
+Unfortunately, Central Africa isn’t a good region to find proper and good working web cameras.
 The countries are poor and latter with modern technology.
-I couldn’t find web cameras in Gabon, Congo and Tanzania.
-Probably I didn’t spend enought time to do this, but never mind.
+I couldn’t find web cameras in Gabon, Congo, and Tanzania.
+Probably I didn’t spend enough time to do this but never mind.

-Hopefully I found good web cameras in the Reunion and north Madagascar (Andilana, Nosy Be iceland).
-Finally I could observe a huge partial eclipse (84%( from Andilana Beach and the annular solar eclipse from the Reunion (Pic.2).
+Hopefully, I found good web cameras in the Reunion and north Madagascar (Andilana, Nosy Be island).
+Finally, I could observe a huge partial eclipse (84%( from Andilana Beach and the annular solar eclipse from the Reunion (Pic.2).

 Watch the eclipse!

-To watch this phenomena by live stream I used:
+To watch this phenomenon by the live stream I used:

-– Live stream from Reunion and another various places within path of the eclipse (Pic.7,8), which in general shown the annular solar eclipse from Reunion,
+– Live stream from Reunion and other various places within the path of the eclipse (Pic.7,8), which in general show the annular solar eclipse from Reunion,

-– ISS Position, which makes live streams (Pic 8,9,10), unfortunately this part of observation was failed because the cameras was temporarily broken.
-The image from ISS was regained on the very last moment of eclipse, when altumbra touched Earth’s terminator line on east part of the Indian Ocean.
-During the morning the ISS track wasn’t suitable with path of the eclipse, the satellite was going from South America towards Europe and text into the Australia.
+– ISS Position, which makes live streams (Pic 8,9,10), unfortunately, this part of observation was failed because the cameras were temporarily broken.
+The image from ISS was regained on the very last moment of the eclipse, when antumbra touched Earth’s terminator line on the east part of the Indian Ocean.
+During the morning the ISS track wasn’t suitable with a path of the eclipse, the satellite was going from South America towards Europe and text into Australia.

-I watched this phenomena by web cameras also from:
+I watched this phenomenon by web cameras also from:

 -> Madagascar, Nossi-be, Andilana Beach resort (Pic.15,16,17,18).